ermarin/ermarin.github.io/README.md

 # ermarin.github.io
-An example of AMP, complete with Gruntjs, Bower, Compass and Jade
+An example of AMP, complete with Gruntjs, Compass and Jade